emilyaherbert/containerless/README.md

 This starts an instance of the `invoker` through the proxy of `containerless-scaffold`.
 The initial state of the invoker is "Tracing", and it will trace 6 requests before compiling to Rust.
-It will use a maximum of 4 containers if necessary, where the tracing container is included in the total.
+It will use a maximum of 4 containers if necessary, where the tracing container is __not__ included in the total.
 A list of config options can be found [here](./rust/shared/README.md).

 4. Send requests.
 All requests to the platform must be sent as `POST` requests, with possibly empty JSON bodies.